APPLICATION AND ADMISSIONS PROCESSES

 13. Is "Conditional Admission" (admission without proof of English Proficiency) available for International applicants?

 -Yes, it is.
 Our terminology refers to this as "admissibility only" consideration.
 International admissions processes are handled in a two-tiered system.
 The first tier is to determine if the applicant is academically admissible.
 That evaluation is based on the submission of the application, fee, official transcripts/degree certification, and any departmental requirements, including test scores such as the GRE or GMAT.
 If, following this review, the student is found to be academically admissible, the second tier of the process begins.
 In this tier, academically admissible applicants are required to provide the remaining materials in order to have their I-20 issued.
-In most cases, this includes the submission of the Statement of Financial Responsibility, and proof of English Proficiency through the submission of acceptable scores on either the TOEFL or the IELTS.
-Students who have not yet taken those exams, or who feel they need additional instruction in English are welcome to apply for admission to our Intensive English Program.
+In most cases, this includes the submission of the Statement of Financial Responsibility, and proof of English Proficiency through the submission of acceptable scores on either the TOEFL or the IELTS. pr completion of levels 1 - 7 of our Intensive English program, with acceptable grades.
 Students who are academically admissible, submit the required financial statement form, and are admitted to the Intensive English Program will be admitted "conditionally" and issued an I-20 that indicates they will first complete English Language training before beginning their Graduate program.
-Please note that a student in this situation must still achieve an acceptable TOEFL or IELTS score before they will be approved to begin Graduate coursework.
+Students who plan to send TOEFL/IELTS scores will not be sent an I-20 until they have submitted acceptable scores and met all other requirements.

 14. The program that I want to apply for requires the GRE / GMAT / MAT for admission, but I have not yet taken the needed exam.
 Can I be admitted?

 -It varies.
 Some programs will admit a student on what we call a conditional basis (this is different than the "conditional" status explained in item 13) pending the completion of the entrance exam.
 Many will not.
 It is recommended that you consult with the coordinator of the program you are interested in to determine if you would be considered for admission prior to completing the entrance exam.
-You can consult our list of programs for contact information.
+Neither the MBA program nor the Accounting program will consider applicants for admission until they have submitted official GMAT scores.
+No exceptions are made.
+You can consult our list of programs for contact information for other programs.

 15. Can I apply to more than one program at a time?